 CM: Andres Iniesta (Castile and La Mancha)

-Del Sol started his career with Real Betis, but won a European Cup the year in his first season with Real Madrid.
+Luis del Sol started his career with Real Betis.
+He joined Real Madrid in 1960, winning an Intercontinental Cup in his first season with Real Madrid.
 In 1962, he was lured to play in Italy.
-He first played with Juventus and then, Roma.
+He later played with Juventus and then, Roma.
 He was a part of Spain's Euro 1964 winning team.
+He also played in both 1962 and 1966 World Cup Finals.

 DM/SW: Ricardo Gallego (Madrid)